Professional wrestling: Pinfall

 In some promotions, there is a premise that certain pinning methods are disallowed, including using the ropes for leverage and hooking the opponent's clothing.
 As a plot device, disallowed pinning methods can be depicted as a cheating method for heels.
 Pins such as these are rarely seen by the referee and are often used by heels and on occasion by cheating faces to win matches.
 Even if it is noticed, storylines rarely result in a disqualification and instead it simply results in nullification of the pin attempt, so the wrestler rarely has anything to lose.
 Occasionally, there are instances where a pinfall is presented as being made where both wrestlers' shoulders were on the mat for the three-count.
 This situation will most likely lead to a draw, and in some cases a continuation of the match or a future match to determine the winner.

+If a wrestler's shoulders are flat on the mat, even while locked in a submission hold like a figure-four leglock, it can legally be counted as a pinfall.
+This rule exists solely because pinfalls and submissions are separate win conditions, and the referee must call a pin whenever both shoulders are down for a three-count, regardless of the situation.
+Even if a wrestler is applying or enduring a submission hold, the referee's job is to check shoulders first.
+If they are down, the match can end by pinfall before a tap-out occurs.
+Wrestlers applying submissions on the mat (like triangle chokes or armbars) sometimes unintentionally put their own shoulders down, risking being pinned while trying to force a tap.
+Some promotions use this rule to add drama—forcing wrestlers to balance between maintaining a painful hold and protecting themselves from being pinned.